What should the customer know about your pricing (e.g., discounts, fees)?

 What education and/or training do you have that relates to your work?

 I’m currently going to school to get my AA in Business Administration with a focus on Accounting.

 How did you get started doing this type of work?

 Back in 2009 and 2010, I was working in the office for a nonprofit residential program.
 Here, I was doing the scheduling for up to 200 residents every week.
-I found that I I was working at my best when I was helping someone take care of any they had.
+I found that I was working at my best when I was helping someone take care of anything they needed help with.

 What types of customers have you worked with?

 I have worked with high-end auto mechanics, physical therapist, branding consultants, after-school programs, manufacturers, and drop shippers.

 Describe a recent project you are fond of.
 How long did it take?

 I recently worked with a drop-shipper, taking care of the last 3 months of his bookkeeping. this includes setting up purchase orders, entering the bills, and invoicing his customers.
 I was able to get him all cut up in less than a week.

 What questions should customers think through before talking to professionals about their project?